top of page

 – This American Life – "Applied Bob Studies

-Produced during the pandemic by Bim Adewunmi for the "How to Be Alone" episode, a piece on the ways Sandy looked to their Uncle Bob's story as a road map for how to survive isolation
+Produced during the pandemic by Bim Adewunmi for the "How to Be Alone" episode, a piece on the ways Sandy looked to his Uncle Bob's story as a road map for how to survive isolation

 – WAMC's "The Roundtable"